Oswaldtwistle Civic Arts Centre and Theatre

 The theatre closed suddenly in July 2023 after Hyndburn Arts Limited, the charity that had managed the theatre for 13 years, went into liquidation.
 The charity was officially dissolved in September of that year and the theatre handed back to Hyndburn Council.

-A series of initial health and safety, and conditions surveys on the building, undertaken in February 2024, determined that the theatre requires significant investment to carry out necessary repair and upgrade works, including new lighting and heating throughout.
+A series of initial health and safety and conditions surveys on the theatre, undertaken in February 2024, showed that the theatre requires significant investment to carry out necessary repair and upgrade works, including new lighting and heating throughout.

 Theatre potential